 The installed packages also contain a wide range of proven console applications (mc, rsync, screen, sshfs, vim, mutt, openssh, etc.) and advanced features like LVM and the system-config-lvm GUI to manage it.
 Naturally, quite a few of the most practical Window Maker dockapps were added on top and are already part of the default desktop.
 A detailed listing of all included software packages can be found in the Window Maker Live download area at sourceforge.net

-Thanks to the Debian menu system, the Window Maker menus are regenerated and updated every time a package is installed or removed, so they are basically kept up to date.
+Thanks to the great Debian menu system, the Window Maker menus are regenerated and updated every time a package is installed or removed, so they are automatically kept up to date.

 As these ISO images are basically standard Live Debian installation media, they work just fine for installation to hard disk, and can therefore be used to bootstrap a new system.
 The Debian installer used for these ISO's is based on the current "wheezy" release version.
 We have included a work around for the grub boot loader installation, so that installation usually succeeds with no further issues.

 The technical basis for the Window Maker Live CD mastering is relying on the packaging infrastructure provided by the Debian Live Project.
 The single most important components are live-build - System Build Scripts and the closely associated live-installer, which both rely on and integrate the live-boot - System Boot Scripts and the live-config - System Configuration Scripts.
-Some in depth documentation for the Debian Live Project components can be found at Debian Live Manual web site.The specific configuration customizations for these Window Maker Live releases are also available for download at http://sourceforge.net/projects/wmlive/files/.
-The wmlive-debian-config archives contain the necessary material to build the Window Maker Live ISO images with the Debian Live Build system on your own.
+Some in depth documentation for the Debian Live Project components can be found at Debian Live Manual web site.The specific configuration customizations for these Window Maker Live releases are also available for download at http://sourceforge.net/projects/wmlive/files/wmlive_0.95.7-2.
+The current wmlive-desktop_2016-01-25.tar.xz archive contains the necessary material to build the Window Maker Live ISO images with the Debian Live Build system on your own.

-Window Maker Live is by no means a brand new project, and is in development since more than two years.
+Window Maker Live is by no means a brand new project, and is in development since 2011.
 The first released versions were created on the basis of remastering and customizing already existing Ubuntu Live CD images with the very nice Ubuntu Customization Kit.
-Unfortunately, the possibilities provided by this procedure were too limited for our goals.
-The Ubuntu innovation approach is unfortunately trying to make away with legacy components, which has proven to be counterproductive for our customization efforts.
-So we just switched to Debian, and definitely do not regret this decision, as it has opened a whole new range of possibilities for our project.
+Unfortunately, the possibilities provided by this procedure were too limiting, so we just switched to Debian, and this has opened a whole new range of possibilities for our project.

 Contact and Feedback via wmlive at users dot sf dot net